 Given their thick superstructure, massive external battery, and other peripherals, laptops are harder to lug around.
 Today, however, lighter versions such as notebooks and super-slim laptops are as portable as the tablet but still bear the same functions, albeit at less capacity.
 However, laptops have notoriously bulky chargers, so it’s hard to argue for their sake in this department.

-In terms of performance, the laptop might beat the tablet quickly.
+, the laptop might beat the tablet quickly.
 Having a higher RAM capacity gives the laptop the speed advantage over the tablet.
 With their better processors, laptops are also much more potent than the tablet, especially when it comes to multi-tasking or rendering HD graphics.
 Laptops also have a more generous storage space than the tablet because of their larger hard drives.

 These aspects, however, largely depend on the workload your executing on either device.
 Casual multi-taskers say that the average tablet’s speed and storage capacity is enough for their day-to-day workload.